davidkhala/blockchain/Binance/BNB/README.md

 Wallet
 - Wallets that support BNB Chain such as Metamask and TrustWallet would also support BAS.
 # BNB Smart Chain (BSC)

+# BSC Partition Chains
+- It is more similar to sharding.